What makes FINACT unique and crucial - Coordination :: Cooperation :: Collaboration

-FINACT maintains and values relationship with member associations, government and non-government organisations to achieve its objectives.
+FINACT maintains and values relationship with member associations, government and non-government organisations of Australia and India to achieve its objectives.

 Federation of Indian Associations in ACT (FINACT) Inc is a not for profit socio-cultural federation that is heavily dependent on volunteers from the community.
 We invite an expression of interest with your areas of expertise, experience and skills.

 Please view all latest community news, events, announcements and offers